The Archaeological Palace of Knossos, in Heraklion, is the most famous Minoan site on the island. The site has always been a source of controversy.

 Just behind the theatre, the Royal Road leads to numerous small sites.
 The Little Palace is worth a visit for its Roman remains.

-If you can, try and visit Villa Dionysios for its mosaics and the Royal Villa, which faces the main complex from the north.
+If you can, try to visit Villa Dionysios for its mosaics and the Royal Villa, which faces the main complex from the north.

 Tickets & Special Fees